A. Purpose and Scope

 Consent for data retention is described in section E(b).

-All data will be anonymized regardless of consent status after a 5-year period of the end of program participation unless retention is required by law or other limitations.
-Program identification keys will, subject to any retention obligations according to statute and common law principles, be maintained separately for a period of 10 years after the completion of the program.
+All data will be anonymized regardless of consent status after a 5-year period after the end of program participation unless retention is required by law or other limitations.
+Program identification keys will , be maintained separately for a period of 10 years after the completion of the program, subject to any retention obligations according to statute and common law principles.
 This will allow us to identify program participants where required while allowing for the deletion of other non-anonymized data.

 After a 5-year period, qualitative data will be moved to an archive for potential historical usage.